We offer the following services

 The suitability for a video consultation is decided on a case by case basis and is sometimes condition specific.
 Therefore, if you are interested, please call us to discuss this and the cost further.

-Looking after nails and hard skin is key, particularly as hard skin builds-up and nails become too long.
-This can cause soreness, infection, pain and sometimes ulceration.
+Looking after long nails and hard skin is key, particularly as they become painful.
+This can cause soreness, infection, affect the way we walk, affect our mood, and sometimes result in ulceration of the skin.

 For patients who are elderly, have back problems, can’t reach their feet, have had a hip replacement, play sports or dance, wear tight shoes or for anyone simply wanting professional help to keep their toe nails in the best shape possible.